The Church of Jesus – Offices, Duties and Organization

 The glory (Greek “dóksa”) which Jesus spoke of here is a divine glory due to God (Gal 1:5; Rev 5:13; Rev 7:12).
 It is written:

 I am the Lord; that is my name!
 I will not yield my glory to another or my praise to idols.
-(Isa 42:8)
+(Isa 42:8; see also Isa 48:11)

 God does not share his glory with us human beings.
-Consequently, in particular, we should not allow anyone to honor us with a title that belongs to God.
+Consequently, in particular, we should not use any title that belongs to God.

 2.4 What characteristics should elders have?